Radiy Khabirov: Criticism

-During the 2003 Bashkortostan presidential elections, opposition candidates allegedly found a printing house which consisted of false ballots, whom were ordered by Khabirov.
+During the 2003 Bashkortostan presidential elections, opposition candidates allegedly found a printing house which consisted of false ballots, which were ordered by Khabirov.

-Vladimir Korostylev, deputy prosecutor of Bashkortostan, made a statement about the involvement of Khabirov in fake ballot blanks printing, but Florid Baykov, republic’s prosecutor, disavowed the statement of his deputy, and the presidential administration designated the incident as a rude provocation of the head’s of the republic opponents.
+Vladimir Korostylev, deputy prosecutor of Bashkortostan, made a statement about the involvement of Khabirov in fake ballot blanks printing, but Florid Baykov, republic's prosecutor, disavowed the statement of his deputy, and the presidential administration designated the incident as a rude provocation of the head's of the republic opponents.
 The case did not develop, however, some media outlets mentioned Khabirov as a possible side in the fake ballots incident.

-During the mass protests against Bashkir President Murtaza Rakhimov which took place in 2005, Khabirov actively supported Rakhimov, calling the protests "baboon dances" and accusing the Murtaza's son Ural Rakhimov of financing the opposition.
+During the mass protests against Bashkir President Murtaza Rakhimov which took place in 2005, Khabirov actively supported Rakhimov, calling the protests "baboon dances" and accusing Murtaza's son Ural Rakhimov of financing the opposition.

-After the appointment of Khabirov as the head of the region, the republic transferred mount Kushtau to the development of the Bashkir soda company.
+After the appointment of Khabirov as the head of the region, the republic transferred Mount Kushtau to the development of the Bashkir soda company.
 On 3 August 2020, deforestation began on the hill.
 As a result, protestors gathered in Kushtau, whom were dissatisfied with the logging and destruction of the national Bashkir heritage.
 On 6 August, a member of the Human Rights Council under the Head of Bashkortostan Elza Maulimshina said that police detained several activists.
 On 15 August, about 200 private security officers came to the hill, resulting in clashes between them and the environmental activists.
 The demonstrators claimed that the security officers used gas from canisters against the crowd.
 More than 20 activists were detained.
 On 16 August, Khabirov called for an end in the Kushtau development, stating that the work would remain on pause until a compromise was found.

 In July 1993, Khabirov signed the Natural memorial zones of national importance creation decree, which included Kushtau in its list.
 In 1996, Kushtau was cataloged in the preliminary World Heritage List edition UNESCO.